WFH Mindset Series: Marketing Yourself Without Losing Your Soul

 But here’s the truth: visibility is oxygen for your business.
 You can be the best in the world at what you do, but if no one knows you exist, it’s like running a Michelin-star restaurant in a cave.

 The catch?
 Most of us didn’t start our businesses because we love marketing ourselves.
-We did it because we’re good at we do.
+We did it because we’re good at what we do.
 So how do you show up without feeling fake or drained?

 1. Think “Share,” Not “Sell.”

-Your job isn’t to sell every time you show up online, it’s to share what you know.
+Your job isn’t to sell every time you show up online; it’s to share what you know.
 Post about lessons learned from tough client calls, tools that actually save you time, or small wins that remind you why you started.
 That’s how people get to trust you.

 When your content sounds like a human sharing insights, not a salesperson chasing clicks, people naturally lean in.